 For customer experience teams, VoC informs everything they do.
 From forming the basis of end-to-end journey mapping to product feedback suggestions, CX teams rely on high-quality VoC data for direction.
 Without it, CX teams struggle to make an impact on business-level metrics.

 Out of all the departments, customer support generates the most unfiltered customer feedback.
 A VoC strategy can help design a well-rounded customer support offering.
 VoC data, such as customer satisfaction surveys and sentiment analysis, can also be used to help manage individual agent performance.

 By nature, customer success is a proactive department.
 VoC data can act as an early warning system to help customer success teams prioritize account outreach.
 In the technology industry, CX leaders spend 36% more time proactively checking in with their customers, according to Bain & Company.
 With robust VoC insights, that time is spent wisely because success managers know what their customers are looking for, and when it's most impactful to be in touch.

 VoC in 2020: Listening and Acting Everywhere

 The definition of VoC is changing.
 Where reading responses to customer surveys used to be enough, it falls short of customer expectations today.
 Today, companies have more data and better technology available to them.
 And 75% of customers expect businesses to use that new technology to provide a better experience for them.
 In 2020, VoC requires businesses to listen to what their customers are saying, on every channel.
 Using AI and ML, businesses will be better equipped to find the “why” behind their VoC and take appropriate, high-impact action in response to customer feedback.

-Together, holistic listening, analysis, and action form the basis of a robust VoC program that will deliver a best-in-class customer experience.
+Together, holistic listening, analysis, and action form the basis of a robust VoC strategy that will deliver a best-in-class customer experience.